zonca/zonca-blog/_posts/2020-05-21-jetstream_kubernetes_magnum.md

 This tutorial deploys Kubernetes on Jetstream with Magnum and then JupyterHub on top of that using [zero-to-jupyterhub](https://zero-to-jupyterhub.readthedocs.io/).

-This is an updated version of the [Kubernetes on Jetstream with Magnum tutorial](https://zonca.dev/2019/06/kubernetes-jupyterhub-jetstream-magnum.html) based now on Kubernetes 1.15 instead of Kubernetes 1.11, the node images are based on Fedora Atomic 29 and the Jetstream Magnum deployment is now updated to the Openstack Train release.
+This is an updated version of the [Kubernetes on Jetstream with Magnum tutorial](https://zonca.dev/2019/06/kubernetes-jupyterhub-jetstream-magnum.html) based now on Kubernetes 1.15.7 instead of Kubernetes 1.11, the node images are based on Fedora Atomic 29 and the Jetstream Magnum deployment is now updated to the Openstack Train release.
+If you need a newer version of Kubernetes, you can install Kubernetes with Kubespray instead, see [this tutorial](https://zonca.dev/2020/06/kubernetes-jetstream-kubespray.html).

 ## Setup access to the Jetstream API